 Analyze Cost for Azure

-Harness Continuous Efficiency (CE) allows you to view your Azure costs at a glance, understand what is costing the most, and analyze cost trends.
-CE displays the data for all your Azure services (Storage account, Virtual machines, Containers, and so on) and also helps you get details of:
+Harness Cloud Cost Management (CCM) allows you to view your Azure costs at a glance, understand what is costing the most, and analyze cost trends.
+CCM displays the data for all your Azure services (Storage account, Virtual machines, Containers, and so on) and also helps you get details of:

 - Azure cloud cost spending trend